 On-line PDF Exhibition catalog will be published on 20/07/2023 in www.abpbd.net

 Juries will meet together on 02 June 2023, Dhaka, Bangladesh for judgment in all sections.
 No online judgment system provided.

 Chairman: Yousuf Tushar EFIAP, Hon.
 FBPS, FAPU, Hon.
 FWPAI

 - Rashid un Nabi, EFIAP/b, Hon.
 FBPS, Hon.EFMPA, Hon.
 APSG, Hon.
 FWPAI

 - Badal Chandra Sarker EFIA, ABPS

 Each round of judging will not contain more than ONE image from each entrant.

 Jury decision is final.
-Everyone should respect jury decision.
-No bad correspondence will be entertained and this type of correspondence will send directly to FIAP, GPU and FIP.
-As a new rule of FIAP, maximum 25% images will be accepted in the respective section
+Everyone should respect jury’s decision.
+No bad correspondence will be entertained and this type of correspondence will send directly to FIAP, BPS and ABRP.
+As a new rule of FIAP, maximum 25% of images will be accepted in the respective section

 The organizer will take all possible care while handling the awards; however, we assume no liability for damages and loss during shipment.